-To find the best electric toothbrush money can buy in 2019 we started by narrowing it to those that offered not only advanced features, but ones that provided a two minute timer with a 30-second quadrant indicator.
-We then factored in price point, customer sentiment and ratings, and organized our list based on what will both clean well and motivate us to brush the recommended twice daily for two minutes.
+To find the best electric toothbrush money can buy in 2021 we started by narrowing it to those that offered not only advanced features, but ones that provided a two-minute timer with a 30-second quadrant indicator.
+We then factored in price point, customer sentiment and ratings, and organized our bathroom essentials list based on what will both clean well and motivate us to brush the recommended twice daily for two minutes.

 And that’s why our #1 pick is the best rated Philips Sonicare Essence.
 It offers super powerful cleaning at a super affordable price, without the need for all the flashy premium features you see in new electric toothbrushes today.
 Keep reading to learn more about our top Sonicare brush, along with the 4 other top picks on our list of best electric toothbrushes.